Stop people-pleasing so you can say no without guilt.

 → You’re not carrying the moment by managing how the other person reacts.

-Because your nervous system no longer treats disagreement or disappointment as a threat.
+This happens because your nervous system no longer treats disagreement or disappointment as a threat.

 You don’t tense up when a request comes up.